logicly-au/docs.omsss.online/doc/information-for-patients.rst

 Guidance on Information for Patients
 ====================================

-It is essential that clients are told in advance of receiving a request to complete an outcome measure through the OMSSS process about the reasons for the request and who the information is being requested by.
+It is essential that clients are told in advance of receiving a request to complete a measure through the OMSSS process about the reasons for the request and who the information is being requested by.
 The wording below is suggested as a basis for PHNs to use, or promote to commissioned providers to use, in informing clients.
 PHNs and service